ChrisRomp/csnake/README.md

 ### Colors not showing correctly
 - Ensure your terminal supports ANSI escape codes
 - On Windows, use Windows Terminal or enable ANSI support in Command Prompt
+- macOS: Both iTerm2 and Terminal.app are supported

+### Arena not rendering completely or scrolling
+- Increase your terminal window size (game needs minimum ~40 columns × 30 rows)
+- The game will auto-scale to fit, but very small terminals may have issues
+- Check that alternate screen buffer is supported by your terminal

 ### Input lag or unresponsive controls
 - Close other applications that might be using stdin
 - Ensure your terminal window has focus
+- On macOS, if using tmux/screen, ensure proper terminal emulation is set

 ### Compilation errors
 - Verify you have a C++11 compatible compiler
 - Check that all required headers are available on your system
+- On macOS, Xcode Command Line Tools may be required: `xcode-select --install`

 ## Credits

-Created as a demonstration of C++ console game programming using AI coding assistants.
-Thanks, robot friends! 🤖
+Created as a demonstration of C++ console game programming with GitHub Copilot assistance.
+Special thanks to the AI pair programming tools that helped debug terminal rendering issues and cross-platform compatibility! 🤖🐍

 ## License